 Q: Are any host systems known to be incompatible at this time?

-A: The only host platform to be confirmed as incompatible at this point is the Dell Latitude 7275.
+A: The only host platform with Thunderbolt 3 to be confirmed as incompatible at this point is the Dell Latitude 7275.

 Q: Why does the drive show up with a 480GB capacity in macOS, but 447GB in Windows?